Carson Modified Millonig Formalin

 APPLICATION:

-Newcomer Supply Carson Modified Millonig Formalin, is a formalin based ready-to-use fixative that is buffered with sodium monobasic phosphate and sodium hydroxide.
-Carson Modified Millonig Formalin promotes fixation with rapid tissue penetration, providing excellent cellular detail and ultrastructural preservation.
+Newcomer Supply Carson Modified Millonig Formalin, is a formalin based ready-to-use fixative buffered with sodium monobasic phosphate and sodium hydroxide.
+Carson Modified Millonig Formalin promotes fixation with rapid penetration, providing excellent cellular detail and ultrastructural preservation.

-This multi-purpose fixative has applications for both light microscopy (LM) and electron microscopy (EM) studies (including immunogold labeling) and can readily be used in place of standard 10% formalin fixatives.
+This multi-purpose fixative has applications for both light microscopy (LM) and electron microscopy (EM) studies, including immunogold labeling, and can be used in place of standard 10% formalin fixatives.

 METHOD: